apache/spark/docs/apache-airflow/installation.rst

 **Installing with extras**

-If you need to install additional :ref:`extra packages <installation:extra_packages>`, you can use the script below.
+If you need to install :ref:`extra dependencies of airflow <installation:airflow_extra_dependencies>`, you can use the script below (the example below installs postgres and google extras.

 .. code-block:: bash